MAKE A SELF-DRAFTED BOXY TEE/DRAPEY TUNIC with CAL PATCH :: Friday, April 25, 10am-5pm

 Basic sewing kit: Fabric shears, pins, marking tool, seam ripper

 *Several sewing machines are available if you don't have one, or are traveling.
-Please make a note when you register if you need to rent a machine.
-Fee of $10 includes
+Please make a note when you register if you need to borrow a machine.

 Quantity: